 You don’t need to follow every single step, but we definitely recommend making sure all of your important data is backed up before you start upgrading to iOS 12.1.4.
 Data loss issues are rare, but it’s better to be safe than sorry.

 If you’re prepared it’s time to start the download.
 Again, the exact download size will depend on your device and the current version of iOS.

-When your device is done pulling iOS 12.1.1 from Apple’s servers you’ll want to initiate the installation process.
+When your device is done pulling iOS 12.1.4 from Apple’s servers you’ll have to initiate the installation process.
 This process could take longer than the download.

 If you’re moving from iOS 11 to iOS 12 for the first time, you can expect your installation to take even longer.
 Perhaps as long as 15-20 minutes.